Internet for RV Living: Mobile Internet Options in 2025

 Overview of Wi-Fi Internet for RV Living

 Many private campgrounds provide free Wi-Fi to anyone staying at their park.
 When we started living in our RV in 2016, campground Wi-Fi was a total joke.
-In our first two year living on the road, I don’t think we stayed at a single RV park with Wi-Fi that consistently worked.
+In our first few years living on the road, I don’t think we stayed at a single RV park with Wi-Fi that consistently worked.

 Fortunately, the increase in young, working RVers has pushed RV parks to upgrade their internet offerings.
 While the quality of RV park Wi-Fi has greatly improved over the last few years, on average it is still not great.

-If Wi-Fi is not available at a campground, RV campers can typically find public Wi-Fi in the nearest town.
-Typical places offering free Wi-Fi are libraries, coffee shops and restaurants.
+If Wi-Fi is not available at a campground, RV campers can often find public Wi-Fi in the nearest town.
+Typical places offering free Wi-Fi are libraries, coffee shops, and restaurants.

 The availability of Wi-Fi is expanding throughout the country, so travelers can also now find Wi-Fi in many supermarkets and town squares.
 Just like campground Wi-Fi, expect variable quality from any free, public internet service.